Trump signs revised travel ban, exempts Iraqis

 The question of Trump’s intent is likely to dominate new legal challenges that are already being flagged by organizations like the American Civil Liberties Union.

-“President Trump has recommitted himself to religious discrimination, and he can expect continued disapproval from both the courts and the people,” said Omar Jadwat, director of the ACLU’s Immigrant Rights Project.
+“President Trump has recommitted himself to religious discrimination, and he can expect continued disapproval from both the courts and the people,” said Omar Jadwat, director of the American Civil Liberty Union’s Immigrant Rights Project.

 Senate Democratic leader Chuck Schumer said the measure should be repealed, adding: “A watered down ban is still a ban.”